This is an idiosyncratic guide to San Francisco by a local, organized into 7 days of

 to Market Street (and pick up at schedule) and notice the location of gay rights legend

 Harvey Milk’s old store Castro Camera and apartment, at 575 Castro closer to 19th Street (it is now a Human Rights Campaign store).
+Finally, get some of the City’s best ice cream at The Castro Fountain, an outpost of Cole Valley’s Ice Cream Bar.

 Day 4: SFMOMA